CloudBurn Rules

 CloudBurn cost optimization rules for Amazon CloudFront.

-These rules identify CloudFront distributions using the most expensive price class when a cheaper option may be sufficient for your audience's geographic distribution.
+These rules identify CloudFront distributions using the most expensive price class when a cheaper option may be sufficient, as well as distributions that are generating almost no traffic and may be candidates for consolidation or deletion.

 Rule IDScan TypeName